-- Traffic can be mirrored from one or more source ports to a destination port on the same switch (local port mirroring as described in this section), or from one or more source ports on remote switches to a destination port on this switch (remote port mirroring as described in "Configuring Remote Port Mirroring" on page 104). - Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - When traffic matches the rules for both port mirroring, and for mirroring of VLAN traffic or packets based on a MAC address, the matching packets will not be sent to target port specified for port mirroring. - The destination port cannot be a trunk or trunk member port. - Note that Spanning Tree BPDU packets are not mirrored to the target port.
+Traffic can be mirrored from one or more source ports to a destination port on the same switch (local port mirroring as described in this section), or from one or more source ports on remote switches to a destination port on this switch (remote port mirroring as described in "Configuring Remote Port Mirroring" on page 152).

+- Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - When mirroring port traffic, the target port must be included in the same VLAN as the source port when using MSTP (see "Spanning Tree Algorithm" on page 213). - The destination port cannot be a trunk or trunk member port. - Note that Spanning Tree BPDU packets are not mirrored to the target port.

-- Source Port The port whose traffic will be monitored. - Target Port The port that will mirror the traffic on the source port. - Type Allows you to select which traffic to mirror to the target port, Rx (receive), Tx (transmit), or Both.
+- ◆ Source Port The port whose traffic will be monitored. - ◆ Target Port The port that will mirror the traffic on the source port. - ◆ Type Allows you to select which traffic to mirror to the target port, Rx (receive), Tx (transmit), or Both.
 (Default: Both)